by John Salt

 When looking for your best RC helicopter, you may notice Bearing Count listed under the heli's features (especially on higher end collective pitch heli kits).

-What does it mean and why is this important you ask?
+What does it mean and why is this important?

 This number simply refers to the quantity of ball bearings the RC helicopter uses.
-An important item because all hobby grade helicopters require a minimum number of ball bearings and manufactures will want to include this information as it adds value to the RC helicopter kit.
+An important item because all hobby grade helicopters (especially collective pitch) require a minimum number of ball bearings and manufacturers will want to include this information as it adds value to the RC helicopter kit.
 Generally the higher the bearing count, the better quality helicopter you are getting.